Use our AI to get a personalized Band 9 answer and vocabulary for the IELTS Speaking Part 2 Cue Card "Describe a time you were busy".

 IELTS Speaking Lab helps you turn your real ideas into Band 9 answers.

-Select your Part 2 Cue Card - Describe a time you were busy.
+Select your cue card - Describe a time you were busy.

-Input your rough idea (e.g., "I was busy planning my sister's wedding and I forgot to eat lunch").
+Input your rough idea (e.g., "I was busy with the final project for my major and had no time to sleep").

-Get personalized Band 9 answers instantly, with the perfect vocabulary for your story.
+Get personalized Band 9 answer instantly, with the perfect vocabulary for your story.

 Not happy with these answers?